Babydaddy: Career

 He had previously met Jake Shears—then still known as Jason Sellards—through a childhood friend, and Hoffman asked Shears to provide vocals for his tracks.
-When Hoffman moved to New York to study writing at Columbia, the duo officially joined forces and took stage names to become the first two members of Scissor Sisters in 2001.
+When Hoffman moved to New York to study writing at Columbia, the duo officially joined forces in 2001 and took stage names to become the first two members of "Scissor Sisters", a lesbian euphemism, whose pop-rock music is deeply inspired by drag and LGBTQ+ culture.
 At the time, the band was just a combination of Babydaddy's music and Shears's vocal and visual performances.
 The band logo was designed by Babydaddy.

-Since then, the band has grown and recruited further members, in the process expanding its original musical style to cover the rock, disco and dance music genres.
+Since then, the band has recruited further members and Babydaddy has continued to serve as the keyboardist and bassist.
+The group has expanded its original musical style to cover the rock, disco and dance music genres.
+They toured the UK, Europe, and the U.S. in 2004, including a Glastonbury Music Festival performance.
+The band was nominated for a Grammy in Best Dance Record for their single "Comfortably Numb" in late 2004.

 Babydaddy plays a number of instruments including keyboards, guitar, bass and banjo; he and Shears are the main lyricists for the band.
 The two also wrote the hit single "I Believe in You" for Kylie Minogue, as well as the title track from her documentary White Diamond.
 Babydaddy has also co-produced with other artists including Tiga and Xavier and has produced remixes (alongside Jake Shears under the Scissor Sisters moniker) for Pet Shop Boys, The Ones and Blondie.

 In 2010, Babydaddy remixed disco icon Amanda Lear's single "I'm Coming Up".

-In 2016, Hoffman produced and co-wrote alongside Dev Hynes and Nicola Roberts "Ghetto Boy" for Tinashe's second studio album Nightride.
+In 2016, under his own name, Hoffman produced and co-wrote alongside Dev Hynes and Nicola Roberts "Ghetto Boy" for Tinashe's second studio album Nightride.